overlay-market/staking/BACKLOG.md

 - [x] Fix transfer() rewardDebt update logic in _beforeTokenTransfer hook

+- [ ] Check no rounding issues in _beforeTokenTransfer with rewardDebt logic => shouldn't be a problem since reward debt is in amounts of 1e18 (reward token decimals)

+- [ ] Test mint/burn of ERC1155 credit on deposit/withdraw

 - [ ] Test transfer function hook HEAVILY to make sure is ok
   - [ ] Verify reward debt and amounts remain in sync
   - [ ] Verify harvested rewards prior to transfer are done properly